 Do I need a real estate agent when buying a property?

-Working with real estate agents or buyer’s agents is highly recommended when investing in the Portugal real estate market.
 Bear in mind, however, that real estate agents in Portugal work on behalf of the seller and will get a higher commission for a higher sale.
 Buyer’s agents, such as Goldcrest, work solely for the buyer, ensuring their exact needs are met.
-For foreign investors and buyers investing in Portuguese property, working with a buyer’s agent ensures that there is no conflict of interest.

 What are the additional fees when foreigners purchase real estate in Portugal?